noiffion/Deploying_Willie/README.md

    - git
    - apache2-dev

-(libapache2-mod-wsgi-py3 was NOT installed via 'apt')
+(libapache2-mod-wsgi-py3 was NOT installed by 'apt')

 6) In the development machine an SSH keypair was generated using:
 ```